Alexey Kaledin

-Alexey Maksimovich Kaledin (Алексе́й Макси́мович Кале́дин; 24 October 1861 – 11 February 1918) was a Don Cossack Cavalry General who commanded the 12th Cavalry Division and Russian Eight Army during World War I. He also led the Don Cossack White movement in the opening stages of the Russian Civil War.
+Alexey Maksimovich Kaledin (Алексей Максимович Каледин; 24 October 1861 – 11 February 1918) was a Don Cossack Cavalry General who commanded the 12th Cavalry Division and Russian Eight Army during World War I. He also led the Don Cossack White movement in the opening stages of the Russian Civil War.

 Early years

 Kaledin attended the Mikhaylovskoye Artillery School and the General Staff Academy.

 World War I

 Kaledin served as a cavalry commander at the beginning of the war, before taking over command of a cavalry corps, and rising to the rank of General of the Cavalry.
-He was then assigned command of the 8th Army on the Southwest Front, participated in the Brusilov offensive, and won the Battle of Lutsk.
+He was then assigned command of the 8th Army on the Southwest Front, participated in the Brusilov Offensive, and won the Battle of Lutsk.

 Kaledin spoke at the Moscow State Conference, stating "all Soviets and committees must be abolished, both in the army and in the rear."
 Following the Kornilov affair, Kaledin retreated back to Novocherkassk, and protection of the voisko, to avoid arrest by the Provisional Government.

 When he was 55 years old, the Cossack krug had elected Kaledin as their ataman.
-According to Peter Kenez, Kaledin "...thus became the first democratically chosen leader of the Cosacks since 1723."
+According to Peter Kenez, Kaledin "...thus became the first democratically chosen leader of the Cossacks since 1723."